Law and Justice: JD/MS

 As a first-year student, you will receive academic counseling on curriculum planning from law school faculty assigned to advise you.
 WCL's Office of Student Affairs is also available for academic and personal counseling.
 You should direct administrative and academic questions related to SPA to the JD/MS graduate counselor in the Department of Justice, Law and Society.
 Faculty in both schools are excellent resources for the details of specific courses and are noted for their accessibility to students.

-Career counseling is readily available to you through WCL's Office of Career & Professional Development, SPA's Department of Justice, Law and Society, and the university's Career Center.
+Career counseling is readily available to you through WCL's Office of Career & Professional Development, SPA's Department of Justice, Law and Criminology, and the university's Career Center.
 WCL's Office of Career & Professional Development provides current information on various law firms, corporations, public interest groups, and governmental agencies.
 In addition to coordinating on-campus recruitment, the office also advises you on resume preparation and other employment related topics.
 Both SPA and WCL have established a b network of alumni to assist you with job placement.
 The university's Career Center offers similar programs, but on a broader scale, targeted for the full range of university programs.
-SPA's Department of Justice, Law and Society provides you with a wide variety of justice-related internship possibilities.
+SPA's Department of Justice, Law and Criminology provides you with a wide variety of justice-related internship possibilities.

 How to Apply

 You should submit application materials to the Washington College of Law and indicate in the "degree objective" portion of the application that you are applying for the JD/MS program.
 You are judged on the same criteria as non joint-degree candidates.
 After your JD admissions file is complete (all required materials received), an electronic copy of your file is forwarded to the School of Public Affairs for review.
-SPA will accept Law School Admission Test (LSAT) scores in lieu of Graduate Record Examination (ORE) aptitude scores.
+SPA will accept Law School Admission Test (LSAT) scores in lieu of Graduate Record Examination (GRE) aptitude scores.

 JD ProgramAmerican University